AJohnstone2007/referenceLanguageCorpora/README.md

 **experiments** contains scripts for running experiments using our own parser implementations, and data collected from those experiments.

-## 'str' and 'tok' variants
+## 'org', 'cws' and 'tok' variants

+The example inputs come in three flavours: the original strings as produced by the programmer (org), compressed whitespace versions (cws) and tokenised versions(tok).

+**org** inputs are just normal example programs.

+**cws** inputs contain the same strings as the corresponding **org** input except thaty every run of whitespace is replaced by a single space unless the run contains one or more newline characters, in which case the run is replaced by a single newline.
+The purpose of the **cws** variants is to normalise lexer performance so that long runs of whitespace do not introduce lexicalisation overheads for experiments that focus on parser performance.

-The grammars and example inputs come in two flavours: tokenised (tok) and non-tokenised (str).
-Non-tokenised inputs are just normal example programs.
-The tokenised inputs have keyword-only lexical structure in which lexical elements whose pattern contains more than one lexeme are replaced by a keyword.
+**tok** inputs have keyword-only lexical structure in which lexical elements whose pattern contains more than one lexeme are replaced by a keyword.
 This means, for instance, that all identifiers in a Java program are replaced by the keyword ID, all integer constants by the keyword INTEGER, all string constants by the keyword STRING and so on.

-The purpose of the tokenised variants is to suppress the lexicalisation overhead for those algorithms that intermingle lexicalisation and parsing, enabling us to characterise the parser runtimes independently of the lexical complexity.

-#### 'Full' and 'compressed white space' variants

-For some inputs we provide compressed white space (**cws**) inputs in which every run of whitespace is replaced by a single space unless the run contains one or more newline characters, in which case the run is replaced by a single newline.

-The purpose of the **cws** variants is again to normalise lexer performance so that long runs of whitespace do not introduce lexicalisation overheads for experiments that focus on parser performance.

-The tokenisation process that produces the **tok** files automatically compresses white space.

 ## Running experiments